2024 Solar Incentives Guide for Shawnee, KS - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money you can.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on which incentives you are claiming, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.